ngrok/ngrok-nix/README.md

 flake.nix
 ---------

-With flakes, this are even easier:
+With flakes, things are even easier:

 ```nix
 {